Leg muscles: Overview

 This compartment consists of the fibularis longus and fibularis brevis muscles.

-- Fibularis longus muscle arises from superior lateral shaft of the fibula.
-Its tendon runs around the lateral aspect of the cuboid bone, runs in a tunnel formed by the long plantar ligament against the inferior surface of the cuboid bone, and eventually inserts onto the first metatarsal and medial cuneiform.
-It maintains the lateral arch of the foot in this regard, in addition to plantarflexing and inverting the foot.
+- The fibularis longus muscle arises from superior lateral shaft of the fibula.
+Its tendon runs around the lateral aspect of the cuboid bone, runs in a tunnel formed by the long plantar ligament against the inferior surface of the cuboid bone, and eventually inserts onto the first metatarsal and medial cuneiform bones.
+It supports the lateral longitudinal and transverse arches of the foot in this regard, in addition to plantarflexing and inverting the foot.

-- Fibularis brevis muscle arises from lower two thirds on the lateral surface of the fibula and inserts onto the tuberosity at the base of the fifth metatarsal.
+- The fibularis brevis muscle arises from lower two thirds on the lateral surface of the fibula and inserts onto the tuberosity at the base of the fifth metatarsal.

 Both these muscles evert the subtalar joint, and plantar flex the ankle (talocrural joint).
 Inversion and eversion of the ankle is important for our adjustment when walking on uneven surfaces.

-The motor innervation to the lateral compartment comes from the superficial branch of the common fibular nerve (ventral rami of L4-S2).
+The motor innervation to the lateral compartment comes from the superficial fibular nerve (a.k.a superficial peroneal nerve).